lessthan3/web-sdk-demo/README.md

   );
 }
 ```
 ### This is the the implmentation of the React app included in this repository.
 Notice that you can dispatch events to the `@maestro_io/iframe-sdk` by creating a new `request:login` event.
-The Maestro platform, however, also lissens for `request:login` events throuhgout the platform and bubbles those events to the `@maestro_io/iframe-sdk` too.
+The Maestro platform, however, also listens for `request:login` events throuhgout the platform and bubbles those events to the `@maestro_io/iframe-sdk` too.

 ## Start the App
 ```javascript